Optically trapped Feshbach molecules of fermionic 161Dy and 40K: Preparation of pure molecular samples

 \subsection{Molecule association and Stern-Gerlach purification}

-Figure\,\ref{Fig1:Sequence} schematically illustrates the part of the experimental sequence that takes place in the in the 7-G region.
-At the end of the transfer into the 7-G region, the two clouds are kept spatially separate for about \SI{50}{\milli\second}.
-The experimental sequence then proceeds in four further steps: (1) spatially overlapping the two clouds, (2) magnetic association of molecules, (3) SG purification of the molecular sample, and (4) adiabatic transfer to the desired magnetic field.
+Figure\,\ref{Fig1:Sequence} schematically illustrates the part of the experimental sequence that takes place in the 7-G region.
+At the end of the transfer into the 7-G region, the two clouds are kept spatially separate for about \SI{50}{\milli\second} to let the field fully stabilize.
+The experimental sequence then proceeds in four further steps: (1) spatially overlapping the two clouds, (2) magnetic association of molecules, (3) SG purification of the molecular sample, and (4) adiabatic transfer to the desired target field and preparation for final experiments.
 The molecular state adiabatically follows the changes in magnetic field.
-In order to account for the changes in the molecular magnetic moment, the magnetic field ramps performed in the steps (1) to (4) are accompanied by corresponding magnetic field gradient ramps, this ensures that the molecular sample always experiences the same magnetic force.
+In order to account for the changes in the molecular magnetic moment, the magnetic field ramps performed in the steps (1) to (4) are accompanied by corresponding magnetic field gradient ramps, this ensures that the molecular sample experiences the same magnetic force.

 We now discuss the four stages in more detail.